SamSamhuns/invoice_gen_java/README.md

 bash scripts/run_docker.sh -p EXPOSED_HTTP_PORT
 ```

+### Generating SSDs

 The API will be hosted at <http://localhost:EXPOSED_HTTP_PORT/api/ws/> that can be accessed with a default username: `admin` and password: `admin`.

+Generate the desired SSD with the `Generate Content` button and refresh the page after a while.
+The generated documents will appear on the page.

+The documents are also bulk saved in the `generated_data/classes/invoices/sample` directory which is created after running the docker container.

 ### Local build